 Solar flares are classified on a scale of importance ranging from 3+ (largest area) to 1- (smallest area).
-The largest solar flares eject a mass of about 10 billion tons at a speed of roughly 1,500 km/s.
+The largest solar flares eject a mass of about 10 billion tons at a speed of roughly 1,500 kilometers per second.

 A proton flare is a flare producing significant fluxes of greater-than-10 MeV protons in the vicinity of the Earth.

 Solar flares are often observed using filters to isolate the light emitted by hydrogen atoms in the red region of the solar spectrum (the H-alpha spectral line).
 Most solar observatories have H-alpha telescopes and some observatories monitor the Sun for solar flares by capturing images of the Sun every few seconds.

 Flares and magnetic shear